 It was only with the takeover of McKenzie & Co in 1970 that the house came into its own bodegas and vineyards in Spain Jerez, Extensive vineyards in the sherry area were purchased two years later.
 In 1966 Harvey's was taken over by the Showering Group.
 This merged in 1968 with the Allied Breweries Group (later Allied-Lyons).
 The Terry and Palomino y Vergara sherry houses were acquired in 1985.
 It wasn't until 1989 that all Harvey sherries were bottled in Jerez.
 In 1994 Allied-Lyons took over the sherry company Domecq and became Allied Domecq, This company was smashed in 2005 by Harvey's and Cockburn by the US multi Fortune Brands (Beam Wine Estates).

-Harvey's became famous especially with the brand "Bristol Cream".
-It owes its name to an aristocratic lady who tried the “Bristol Milk" at the beginning of the 20th century at the invitation of John Harvey II in Bristol and then tried a lesser-known sherry blend.
-The lady called spontaneously: "If the Bristol is Milk, then this must be Cream" .
+Harvey's became particularly famous with the “Bristol Cream” brand.
+It owes its name to an aristocratic lady who tried the “Bristol Milk” in Bristol at the beginning of the 20th century at the invitation of John Harvey II and then tried a less well-known sherry blend.
+The lady called spontaneously: "If this is Bristol Milk, this must be Cream here" .
 It is a combination of Fino, Amontillado and Oloroso sherries with Pedro Ximénez wines.
-Every fifth bottle of Sherry purchased worldwide is a Bristol Cream.
-The property of Harvey's covers over 1,500 hectares of vineyards.
+Every fifth bottle of sherry bought worldwide is a Bristol Cream.
+Harvey's owns over 1,500 hectares of vineyards.
 The products are exported to 130 countries.
-In the old cellars on Denmark Street, Harvey's Wine Museum is home to rare wine antiques.
+In the old cellars on Denmark Street, the “Harvey's Wine Museum” is entertained with rare wine antiques.
 In one part resides Harvey's Restaurant, which is among the best in the country with one of the most comprehensive wine Lists the world counts.